FurryMushroom/Quantization_work_of_DesignOrder/Experiments.md

         from setuptools import setup
     ModuleNotFoundError: No module named 'setuptools'

 But I had this package in my environment.
-So let's look into the cmakelist.txt file to find out what's wrong:
+So let's look into the CMakeList.txt file to find out what's wrong:

     # Install cutlass_library Python package
     execute_process(